ltn22/yang-evol/draft-toutain-schc-universal-option.md

 * 'CoAP.option' can represent either the absolute CoAP option number or the delta value as encoded in the CoAP message.
 While this choice affects how the parser is implemented, it has minimal impact on the overall performance of the compression approach being examined in this document.

-* "CoAP.length" represents the option length field
+* "CoAP.length" represents the option length field.

-* "CoAP.value" contains the actual option value
+* "CoAP.value" contains the actual option value, noted "x".

 This approach means that option identifiers remain in the CoAP numbering space rather than being converted to SCHC FIDs.
 This critical difference allows any option—existing, newly defined, or private—to be processed without requiring updates to the SCHC implementation's FID mapping.